maldenol/cellarium/README.md

 - features of the environment:
     - discrete in space (square cells) and time (ticks, or steps)
     - space above and below is limited, on the sides - closed
-    - the ability to get energy from photosynthesis closer to the top and minerals - to the bottom
+    - the ability to obtain energy from photosynthesis closer to the top and minerals - to the bottom
-    - change of seasons (moving vertical boundaries that determine light zone; can be disabled)
+    - change of time of day (the vertical borders defining a zone of light move; it is possible to disconnect)
-    - change of seasons (the distance between these vertical boundaries changes;
-    can be disabled)
+    - change of seasons (changes the distance between these vertical boundaries; can be disabled)
-    - neighboring cells interfere with the passage of solar energy
+    - Neighboring cells interfere with the passage of solar energy
-    - gamma flash every few steps, causing mutations random number of genes of each cell
+    - gamma flash once in a certain number of steps, which causes mutations in a random number of genes in each cell
-    - the energy of the dead cell (organic) does not change and is equal to the energy cell at the time of her death
+    - the energy of a dead cell (organic) does not change and is equal to the energy of the cell at the time of its death
-    - dead cells (organic) with each tick fall to one cell down if there is free space and then settle to the bottom or (adjustable) stops after the first obstacle
+    - dead cells (organics) with each tick fall one cell down if there is free space and then settle to the bottom or (tuned) stop after the first obstacle
-- in each run, each cell executes a command according to the genome
+- In each run, each cell executes a command according to the genome
 - cells are processed sequentially with increasing age (so younger cells have a faster "reaction")
 - each cell has a certain set of properties:
     - energy level - an indicator of cell viability:
         - with each tick the level is decremented
-        - With the depletion of energy, the cell dies and disappears or becomes organic (customizable)
+        - with the depletion of energy, the cell dies and disappears or becomes organic (tuned)
-    - cell direction - is determined by an integer from 0 to 7 (0 - up,
-    7 - left up)
+    - cell direction - determined by an integer from 0 to 7 (0 - up, 7 - left up)
     - cell position - two positive integers (x - column, y - row)
     - command counter - indicates the command in the genome to be executed
-    - genome - closed from the ends of the tape of constant size of integers - genes, each of which corresponds to a specific command:
+    - genome - a closed from the ends of a strip of constant size of integers - genes, each of which corresponds to a specific command:
         - commands are divided into final (command counter is incremented) and intermediate (conditional transition is performed):
-            - the number of intermediate commands per turn is limited to a certain number, the number of finals is one
+            - the number of intermediate commands per turn is limited to a certain number, the number of final - one
         - the number of commands is equal to the size of the genome (for unconditional transitions) and a multiple of 8 (for the number of directions)
         - list of teams:
         - 0 - inaction (final)
             - 1 - return (intermediate):
                 - the angle of rotation is the remainder of the division by 8 values ​​of the gene № + 1
             - 2 - move (final):
-                - movement in the direction that is the remainder of the division by 8 sums own direction and the value of the gene № + 1
+                - movement in the direction that is the remainder of the division by 8 of the sum of its own direction and the value of the gene № + 1
-                - if the movement failed, the command to touch is executed, and the command counter is not incremented
+                - if the movement fails, the command to touch is executed, and the command counter is not incremented
             - 3 - photosynthesis (final):
                 - getting energy from the sun
-                - the farther from the ellipse formed by the Sun, the less solar light
+                - the farther from the ellipse formed by the Sun, the less sunlight
-                - time of day affects the horizontal placement of the maximum light
+                - time of day affects the horizontal placement of maximum light
                 - time of year affects the intensity of light
             - 4 - mineralosynthesis (final):
                 - extraction of energy from accumulated minerals
                 - minerals accumulate every step (there is a limit)
                 - the deeper, the more minerals
             - 5 - eat (final):
-                - conversion into food energy in the direction that is the remainder of division by 8 sums of the self-direction and the value of the gene № + 1
+                - conversion into food energy in the direction that is the remainder of the division by 8 of the sum of its own direction and the value of the gene № + 1
-                - the received energy is equal to the energy of food and does not exceed a certain one maximum energy from food or equal to this maximum energy (customizable)
+                - the received energy is equal to the energy of food and does not exceed a certain maximum energy from food or equal to this maximum energy (adjustable)
             - 6 - bud (final):
-                - the daughter cell buds in the direction that is the rest from the division by 8 of the sum of its own direction and the value of the gene № + 1
+                - the daughter cell buds in the direction that is the remainder of the division by 8 sums of its own direction and the value of the gene № + 1
             - 7 - mutate (final):
                 - mutation of an arbitrary gene
             - 8 - transfer energy (final):
-                - energy transfer in the direction that is the remainder of the division by 8 the sum of its own direction and the value of the gene № + 1
+                - energy transfer in the direction that is the remainder of the division by 8 of the sum of its own direction and the value of the gene № + 1
-                - the amount of transmitted energy is equal to the given value (value / number of commands * current energy level) gene № + 2
+                - the amount of transmitted energy is equal to the given value (value / number of commands * current energy level) of the gene № + 2
             - 9 - touch (intermediate):
-                - determine the object in the direction that is the remainder of the division by 8 the sum of its own direction and the value of the gene № + 1
+                - determine the object in the direction that is the remainder of the division by 8 of the sum of its own direction and the value of the gene № + 1
-                - if the front is empty - is added to the command counter the value of the gene № + 2
+                - if the front is empty - the value of the gene № + 2 is added to the command counter
-                - if there is organic in front - it is added to the command counter the value of the gene № + 3
+                - if in front of the organic - the value of the gene № + 3 is added to the command counter
-                - if there is a related cell in front - to the command counter the value of the gene № + 4 is added
+                - if there is a related cell in front - the value of the gene № + 4 is added to the command counter
-                - if someone else's cell is in front - to the command counter the value of the gene № + 5 is added
+                - if there is a foreign cell in front - the value of the gene № + 5 is added to the command counter
-                - in a friendly cell the genome differs no more than in a certain number of genes
+                - in a friendly cell the genome differs by no more than a certain number of genes
             - 10 - determine the level of own energy (intermediate):
-                - control level is a reduced value (value / number of commands * maximum energy) gene № + 1
+                - control level is the reduced value (value / number of commands * maximum energy) of the gene № + 1
-                - if own level is less than control - to command the value of the gene № + 2 is added to the counter
+                - if the intrinsic level is less than the control - the value of the gene № + 2 is added to the command counter
-                - if the own level is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
+                - if the intrinsic level is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
             - 11 - determine the depth (intermediate):
-                - control depth is the given value (value / number of commands * maximum depth) of the gene № + 1
+                - control depth is the reduced value (value / number of commands * maximum depth) of the gene № + 1
-                - if the own depth is less than the control - to the command the value of the gene № + 2 is added to the counter
+                - if the natural depth is less than the control - the value of the gene № + 2 is added to the command counter
-                - if the own depth is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
+                - if the natural depth is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
             - 12 - determine the level of available solar energy (intermediate):
-                - control level is a reduced value (value / number of commands * maximum energy from the sun) gene № + 1
+                - control level is the reduced value (value / number of commands * maximum energy from the sun) of the gene № + 1
-                - if own level is less than control - to command the value of the gene № + 2 is added to the counter
+                - if the intrinsic level is less than the control - the value of the gene № + 2 is added to the command counter
-                - if the own level is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
+                - if the intrinsic level is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
             - 13 - determine the level of available minerals (intermediate):
-                - control level is a reduced value (value / number of commands * maximum energy from minerals) gene № + 1
+                - the control level is the reduced value (value / number of commands * maximum energy from minerals) of the gene № + 1
-                - if own level is less than control - to command the value of the gene № + 2 is added to the counter
+                - if the intrinsic level is less than the control - the value of the gene № + 2 is added to the command counter
-                - if the own level is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
+                - if the intrinsic level is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
             - 14 - determine the level of available energy from accumulated minerals (intermediate):
-                - control level is a reduced value (value / number of commands * maximum energy from minerals) gene № + 1
+                - the control level is the reduced value (value / number of commands * maximum energy from minerals) of the gene № + 1
-                - if own level is less than control - to command the value of the gene № + 2 is added to the counter
+                - if the intrinsic level is less than the control - the value of the gene № + 2 is added to the command counter
-                - if the own level is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
+                - if the intrinsic level is greater than or equal to the control - the value of the gene № + 3 is added to the command counter
-            - all other numbers are unconditional transition commands (add to command counter its value)
+            - all other numbers - unconditional transition commands (add their value to the command counter)
         - cell color - three positive integers (RGB)
         - energy transfer balance - the difference between transmitted and received energy for all time
-        - past energy transfer - the symbolic value of the last transferred energy (-1, 0 or 1), the value of which fades with time
+        - past energy transfer - the sign value of the last transferred energy (-1, 0 or 1), the value of which fades with time
     - mutations:
         - mutation - change of a random gene to a random value
-        - the highest chance of mutation in budding (equal to the maternal, and the daughter cell), the smallest - when following instructions
+        - separate chances of mutation for parent and daughter cells during budding, and the chance of random mutation
     - reproduction:
         - reproduction occurs by budding of a daughter cell
         - energy is divided in half
         - the daughter cell inherits the color and direction of the mother
         - there is a complete copying of the genome into a daughter cell
         - there is a separate chance of mutation in budding, the same for both cells
-        - the daughter cell buds in the first direction of the first free cells that are checked clockwise starting from the direction mother cell (optional)
+        - the daughter cell is budded in the first direction of the first free cell, which is checked clockwise starting from the direction of the mother cell (optional)
-        - a cell must multiply if its energy is not less than the maximum energy (optional)
+        - the cell must multiply if its energy is not less than the maximum energy (optional)
-        - a cell can multiply if its energy is not less than the minimum energy for separation, and the budding command is executed
+        - a cell can multiply if its energy is not less than the minimum energy for division, and the budding command is executed
-        - if the cell needs to bud but does not have room for it - it becomes organic with energy conservation (optional)
+        - if the cell needs to bud but does not have space for it - it becomes organic with energy conservation (optional)
+- interface:
+    - setting simulation parameters, genome, energy level, direction and position of the stem cell, as well as simulation grains in JSON format
+    - pause rendering, pause simulation, set the number of ticks per drawing, step-by-step mode
+    - switching on / off the image of photosynthesis and mineral nutrition zones
+    - change the simulation image mode:
+        - diet (greener - more energy from photosynthesis, blue - from minerals, red - from food, gray - organic)
+        - energy level mode (redder - more energy, yellower - less, gray - organic)
+        - energy transfer balance mode (more brown - more energy, more turquoise - more transmission, gray - organic)
+        - mode of past energy transfer (more brown - recently received, more turquoise - recently transferred, gray - organic)
+        - age regime (redder - older, more turquoise - younger, gray - organic)
+    - display simulation statistics: frames per second, steps per second, step, day, year, season, number of days before gamma-ray flash, live / dead cells, number of buds, amount of energy consumption from photosynthesis / minerals / food
+    - change the simulation parameters and enable / disable individual cell instructions on the go
+    - select the cell with the cursor:
+        - view all its properties
+        - memorizing the properties of the cell, if it has disappeared, with the possibility of reset
+        - highlight it in black

 </details>
 </br>